Popinek/generateEthWalletsMnemonic/README.md

 2. **Balance Checking:** The `check_balance_and_save` function in [`main.py`](main.py) checks the balance of Ethereum addresses listed in `address.txt`.
 If an address has a non-zero balance, it saves it to `balance.txt`.
 This feature utilizes the `web3.py` library for interacting with the Ethereum blockchain.

+3. **Check up to 200k wallets for free:** Newly added Etherscan api allows to check up additional 100k wallets for free.
+You can also use the old Infura api that also allows 100k wallets check up.
+I recommend to use Infura because it works faster and isnt capped to check only 5 addresses per second as Etherscan api.

 ### Setup:

 1. Install dependencies: